s-fuerst/Vahana.jl/docs/src/predator.md

 nothing #hide
 ````

-The reproduction rule for predator and prey is almost the same, so we
+The reproduction mechanism for both predators and prey follows a similar
-first define a function that can be used for both species.
-In this function we first
+pattern, allowing us to define a generic function applicable to both
-check if the animal found something to eat.
-In this case on of the
+species.
+This function first determines if the animal found something to eat
-previous transition functions did create a edge of typ `Eat` with
-the animal as target, so we can use the `has_edge` function to check
+by checking for the presence of an Eat edge targeting the animal, a
+result of previous transition functions.
+If such an edge exists, the
+animal's energy increases.

-if this is the case.
+The function then evaluates if the animal's energy

-If the energy of the animal is above the threshold given as
+exceeds a specified threshold parameter.
+When this condition is met,
-parameter, an offspring is added to the simulation via the
+reproduction occurs: a new offspring is introduced to the simulation
-`add_agent` call and the offspring is also moved it to the same
-position as its parent.
+via the add_agent call, inheriting half of its parent's energy, and is
+positioned at the same location as its parent using the move! function.

 ````@example predator
-function try_reproduce_imp(state, id, sim, C, posedge, viewedge, species_params)
+function try_reproduce_imp(state, id, sim, species_params, Species)
     if has_edge(sim, id, Eat)
-        state = C(state.energy + species_params.gain_from_food, state.pos)
+        state = Species(state.energy + species_params.gain_from_food, state.pos)
     end
     if state.energy > species_params.repro_thres &&
         rand() * 100 < species_params.repro_prob

         energy_offspring = Int64(round(state.energy / 2))
-        newid = add_agent!(sim, C(energy_offspring, state.pos))
+        newid = add_agent!(sim, Species(energy_offspring, state.pos))
-        move!(sim, newid, state.pos, posedge, viewedge)
+        move!(sim, newid, state.pos, Species)
-        C(state.energy - energy_offspring, state.pos)
+        Species(state.energy - energy_offspring, state.pos)
     else
         state
     end